- Applying to study

 - While you are slowing down your breathing, tell yourself that you can get through this and that you can cope with whatever happens.

-It might be a good idea to come in and see a counsellor so that we can help you to manage your stress levels.
+It might be a good idea to make an appointment with a counsellor so that we can help you to manage your stress levels.
 Good luck!

 Unsure about my course